-EXEMPLARY DAMAGES ALLEGATIONS
+EXEMPLARY AND PUNITIVE DAMAGES ALLEGATIONS

-- 177. Plaintiff incorporates by reference each and every allegation set forth in the preceding paragraphs as if fully stated herein. - 178.
+- 176. Plaintiff incorporates by reference each and every allegation set forth in the preceding paragraphs as if fully stated herein. - 177.
 Monsanto's conduct as alleged herein was done with oppression and malice.

 Monsanto was fully aware of Roundup's safety risks.
-Nonetheless, Monsanto deliberately crafted its label, marketing, and promotion to mislead consumers. - 179.
+Nonetheless, Monsanto deliberately crafted its label, marketing, and promotion to mislead consumers. - 178.
 This was not done by accident or through some justifiable negligence.
-Rather, Monsanto knew that it could turn a profit by convincing the agricultural industry that Roundup was harmless to humans, and that full disclosure of Roundup's true risks would limit the amount of money Monsanto would make selling Roundup in Florida.
+Rather, Monsanto knew that it could turn a profit by convincing the agricultural industry that Roundup was harmless to humans, and that full disclosure of Roundup's true risks would limit the amount of money Monsanto would make selling Roundup in Maine. - 179.
 This was accomplished not only through its misleading labeling, but through a comprehensive scheme of selective fraudulent research and testing, misleading advertising, and deceptive omissions as more fully alleged throughout this pleading.
-Plaintiff, like all other users of Roundup in Florida, was robbed of his right to make an informed decision about whether to use an herbicide that could and ultimately did cause cancer.
-Such conduct was done with conscious disregard of the Plaintiff's rights.

-180. There is no indication that Monsanto will stop its deceptive and unlawful marketing practices unless it is punished and deterred.
+Plaintiff, like all other consumers of Maine, was robbed of his right to make an informed decision about whether to purchase and use an herbicide on his property, knowing the full risks attendant to that use.
+Such conduct was done with conscious disregard of the Plaintiff's rights. - 180.
+There is no indication that Monsanto will stop its deceptive and unlawful marketing practices unless it is punished and deterred.
 Accordingly, Plaintiff requests punitive damages against Monsanto for the harms caused to the Plaintiff.

-JURY TRIAL DEMAND
+JURY DEMAND